-Hello everyone and welcome to the forty-second month of this competition.
-Last month I received 33 entries from 17 authors for the theme of ‘hard times’.
+Hello everyone and welcome to the forty-fourth month of this competition.
+Last month I received 32 entries from 15 authors for the theme of ‘making a claim’.
 NB You can all send in three stories for a better chance of being picked.
-It was an interesting batch with different levels of hardship, some very tongue in cheeks, others picking the same plot but told very differently, another had a clever layout.

 The winning stories are ones that I reacted most favourably to.
 They were clever, surprising, eek-making (in a good way),or gave me a warm fuzzy feeling (without being sickly).
 Sometimes a story beats another because it has a strong link to the theme so it’s worth writing a story to the theme rather than tweaking a story you already have to loosely fit it.

 You may have chosen a different order or indeed not placed one or more of them so if you entered and didn’t find your story / stories here, don’t lose heart.
 You probably only just missed out so do enter new stories this month*, next month, whenever you like (but not in advance!).
 It’s an ongoing competition and free, so you could win at any time.
 There were new and familiar names this month so anyone could win… it’s all dependent upon whether your story grabs me, for whatever reason (whether it be clever, funny, unusual, quirky, or sweet).

 Apart from the top three and highly commended, there are some ‘Honourable Mentions’.
 They don’t win anything but they were so close to being Highly Commended that I wanted them to know how close they came.
 It’s still something for them to put on their CVs.

 *The theme for May is ‘irresponsible’ and you can submit your entries (and do send three) at any time up to midnight (UK time) on Friday 31st May.
 Details and entry forms on https://morgenbailey.wordpress.com/100-word-free-monthly-competition.
 So without further ado, below are the successful entries this month.